yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 The major reason is, TSC mechanism is rather unreliable, and even Linux kernel had the hard time to handle it.

 That is why Linux kernel does not provide the rdtsc api to user application.
-However, Linux kernel does not limit the rdtsc instruction to be excuted at privilege level, although x86 support the setup.
+However, Linux kernel does not limit the rdtsc instruction to be executed at privilege level, although x86 support the setup.
 That means, there is nothing stopping Linux application read TSC directly by above implementation, but these applications have to prepare to handle some strange TSC behaviors due to some known pitfalls.

 ##Known TSC pitfalls

-###Hardware
+###TSC unsafe hardware

 1. TSC increments differently on different Intel processors